 These three moms are amazing champions for the parents around them.
 During a time when so many have felt alone and disconnected, it’s great to see how we’ve all grown closer together with our work families.

-In celebration of Mother’s Day 2021, I encourage you to reach out to the moms in your life to say “thank you” for everything they do.
-I’ll start!
-Shoutout to Kelly, Cassie, Brittany, Qiana, Jessica, Kasey, Lindsey, Angela, Litty, Kathy, Beth, Cat and Karen!
-My first year as a mom wouldn’t have been the same without you.
+In celebration of Mother’s Day, I encourage you to reach out to the moms in your life to say “thank you” for everything they do.

 For more stories like this, visit our DE&I page for the latest posts.
-And check out our Newsroom to hear from one of our company leaders about the role of women in the workforce today.
+And check out our Newsroom to read how GM team members are working to #breakthebias and becoming better allies for women in the workforce.